 Executive Agencies

+The Vice President shall oversee the Executive Agencies in conjunction with the President in accordance with Title III 302.6A.

-Directors and Assistant Directors of the Executive Agencies shall be selected by the President, or delegate.
+Directors and Assistant Directors of the Executive Agencies shall be selected by the President, or desegnee.

 In the event there is a vacancy in the office of the Director, the Assistant Director should assume their duties on an interim basis.

+Executive Agencies may be established by the Student Body President, with the head of each agency to be appointed by the Student Body President.

 V. Duties and Powers of the Executive Branch